arnaudbos/i-rant/content/clojutre-finland-2018-review.md

 ReasonML is a modern new dialect of OCaml aimed at JavaScript developers and provides a toolchain for fullstack applications.

-ReasonML provides a static type system which enables developers to share objects between backend and frontend and catch errors at compile time.
+It provides a statically checked type system which enables developers to share objects between backend and frontend and catch errors at compile time.
-Unlike some statically typed programming languages, like Haskell for instance, ReasonML is not a pure language, as the type system will not check and prevent the developer to do side effects among other things.
+Unlike some statically typed programming languages, like Haskell for instance, ReasonML is not a pure language, as the type system will not check and prevent the developer to do side effects, among other things.
 As António puts it, the type system is still 100% sound, but more "practical".

 Its type system seems to align well with GraphQL types and schemas, and